 |How to start||Sign up for Wealthsimple Invest here||Sign up for Wealthsimple Trade here|

 You could also do nothing.
 If you were to keep your money under the mattress and not begin investing—you'd never have more money than what you've put away yourself.
 That's why many people choose to invest.Get started with Wealthsimple Trade.
-Sign up today and start building your portfolio with a free stock.
+Sign up today and start building your portfolio.

 Beginners investing tips